 It’s entirely up to you!
 Some people prefer to work out with a partner or with other people around them.
 Others find that it’s more effective for them to train alone.
 Personally, I’m a bit of both, but on the

-I enjoy strength training on my own, or with my personal trainer when I can work with him, but there’s definitely motivational power in working out as a group.
+I enjoy doing strength training on my own, or with my personal trainer when I can work with him, but there’s definitely motivational power in working out as a group.

 The thing that keeps me going with fitness is the thought of having a longer, healthier life.
 I spend a lot of time sitting at my computer, and so it’s important for me to try and break that up with periods of movement throughout the day, to decrease the risk of heart disease or diabetes.

 Keep moving to keep healthy.
 That’s the bottom line.
 Remember what’s driving you during the moments you feel like giving up.

 Another key point about keeping up your fitness motivation is the thought of what you can achieve.
 I never imagined I’d ever

-Pop a comment in the box below or you can send me a tweet over on Twitter.
-Don’t forget to check out my ‘Fit And Strong‘ board over on Pinterest too for more ideas on how to keep on top of your fitness goals.
+Pop a comment in the box below.
+Don’t forget to check out my Fit And Strong board over on Pinterest too for more ideas on how to keep on top of your fitness goals.
 Please do give this post a share if it’s been helpful for you.